 The Emersons are one of my favourite working from home pants, which at the moment I’m doing full time.
 The waistband is elasticated through the back which shapes to the body.
 The front waistband is meant to stop where the pockets meet the front of the pant but I extended it to the side seam as I prefer the change in the look between elastic and non-elastic to be hidden by my arm.
 The pleats on these pants hit in the perfect spot and the pockets are generously sized.
 They are so comfy to dance around the house in.
 Wearing sweatpants too often makes me feel icky so I like to get dressed even if it’s just for me!
 Dopamine dressing brings me joy so why not!

-Special shoutout to regular reader Robyn who wrote me after having a styling session with my friend Nina.
-She wrote “Wow Emma, I have had the most beautiful revelations about myself over the past few weeks and there is still more to come – I am just fizzing!” she had a package with Nina which helped to discover herself again she went onto say ” I haven’t sewn for many years – but all those creative juices are bubbling away now.”
+Special shoutout to regular reader Robyn who wrote to me after having a styling session with my friend Nina.
+She wrote “Wow Emma, I have had the most beautiful revelations about myself over the past few weeks and there is still more to come – I am just fizzing!”
+She had a package with Nina which helped her to discover herself again.
+She went onto say ” I haven’t sewn for many years – but all those creative juices are bubbling away now.”
 I was so thrilled to hear from Robyn and the impact this has had on her life and wellbeing.
-People underestimate the effects that clothes can have on you but they can so easily be changed!
+People underestimate the effects that clothes can have on you, but they can so easily be changed!